Marrakech with kids

 In our opinion, it is the most beautiful building in Marrakech.
 Ben Youssef Madrasa was the most important Quran school in the Islamic world and, with its 900 students, the largest in Africa.
 It is a typical example of Islamic architecture.
 The building was constructed in 1570 and has since been restored.

-Ben Youssef Madrasa It is open daily from 9:00 AM to 6:00 PM.
+Ben Youssef Madrasa is open daily from 9:00 AM to 6:00 PM.
 Tickets can be purchased at the ticket office for 10 euros per person.

 Shopping in the souks

+Your city trip to Marrakech isn’t complete without buying a souvenir from one of the stalls in a souk.
 A souk is an Arab market, often covered.
 Here, you can find Moroccan spices, rugs, lamps, sweets, and pottery, among other things.

 You can find souks all over Marrakech, so it won’t be difficult to locate one.
 However, it’s trickier to find the exit from a souk!
 That’s part of the charm of souks—allow yourself to get lost in the maze of streets.